 Merrill's community parks contain 3 parks.
 Lions, Stange, and Merrill Area Recreation Complex make up the city's community parks.

 Otts, Riverside, Stange Kitchenette, Streeter Square, and Normal Parks make up the city's Neighborhood parks.
 These parks are very spacious and usually contain the shelter houses.
-The placement of these parks is in rural area, allowing easy access to anybody in the city.
+The placement of these parks is in an urban area, allowing easy access to anybody in the city.

 Merrill is comprised of 1 "Mini-Park".
 This park is the Polk Street tennis courts/Skate Park.
 It is a one acre park located near the Middle School and T.B.
 Scott Library, allowing students some after-school recreation alternatives.